whippet-code/creative_prompts/README.md

 Enable JWT auth / isAdmin / loggedin etc in the backend to protect routes from just typing in the url

-** On load it appears as if user is logged in ?????? **

 \***\* On first load have the home page show a pop up explaining how to use the app, and what it is. \*\*** **_Also need fallback for is server unavailable._**

-STYLING - Mobile first.
-Home filter button too low. dahsboard cards too wide. prompt cards too wide. (need to use media queries to change the width of the cards)
-Sticky nav.

 #### Thursday Tasks

-Check log in detection on first load / make a first load pop up

 ## NOTES -